alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 npm install --save-dev @nomiclabs/hardhat-ethers ethers
 ```

 Set your directory via `cd` to the folder containing `contracts`.
 You should see a config file called `hardhat.config.js`.
-Before compiling your contracts, update the compiler version to `solidity: "0.8.2"` for these contracts.
-(You can find a sample config file in this repo with some key fields added.)
+Before compiling your contracts, update the compiler version to at least `solidity: "0.8.2"` for these contracts.
+(You can find a sample config file in this repo with some required fields added.)

 Using Hardhat, compile your smart contracts.
 This will create artifacts, ABI, and bytecode for deployment and verification.